tomRiddle-the1st/network_traffic_classification/README.md

 Usage Terms:

--Free for educational and personal use
+⦁	Free for educational and personal use
--Modifications and improvements encouraged -Attribution appreciated
+⦁	Modifications and improvements encouraged
+⦁	Attribution appreciated

 ```
 Copyright (c) 2025 Mohammed Aqeel Ismail